DieHard® Car Batteries Near Me

 If you decide to buy a new car battery after receiving a Marginal or Replace result, you can get more information on battery products via our Battery Selector (near the top of this page).
 With this tool, you can choose your battery, get a quote, and set up an installation appointment — all in one place.
-Plus, we offer special internet–only car battery prices on Interstate Batteries, so you’re sure to get a great price.
+Plus, we offer special internet–only car battery prices, so you’re sure to get a great price.

 Quality people, parts and service — these are the three main reasons we think we’re the best when it comes to batteries and electrical systems.
 We have ASE–certified technicians and always follow Motorist Assurance Program (MAP) guidelines when maintaining and making repairs, making sure your vehicle will start.
-We offer a complete line of Interstate Batteries, and we sell more of their battery products than any other retailer.
+We offer a complete line of batteries, and we sell more battery products than any other retailer.
 Plus, our service is unmatched — we make it easy to buy, set up an appointment and install your battery and electrical systems on your schedule, with affordable pricing.

 Your time is valuable.
 So we guarantee your car will be ready when we say it will, or we’ll give you 10% OFF your next purchase.*